ARTHRITIS & RHEUMATOLOGIC CONDITIONS

 Infusion treatment medications include:

-Additional information on inflammatory myositis can be found HERE.
+Additional information about Myopathies can be found here: LINK

 On average, psoriatic arthritis affects about 30% of patients who have psoriasis and generally occurs about 9 to 10 years after the onset of psoriasis.
 Often the diagnosis is delayed because patients with psoriasis are not aware that arthritis can develop as a result of their skin disease.
 Even some health care professionals are not aware of all the potential complications that can occur in patients with psoriasis.
 A delay in diagnosis is problematic because studies have shown that damage to the joints can occur in some patients when appropriate treatment is not started promptly.